ChrisDeFreitas/autoMenu.js/README.md

 How It Works
 ---
 - When an HTML document is opened, an iframe is created to download a specific HTML file from the server.
 The iframe is dynamically created and destroyed.
 The file downloaded is the template.
 - An HTML control is extracted from the template and inserted into the HTML document.
-A customized load function specifies the control IDs and template filename.
-The custom at this point is to use the template filename for all IDs.
+A custom load function specifies the control IDs and template filename.
+The practice, at this point, is to use the template filename for all IDs.
-- The HTML control may contain STYLE tags and other HTML controls.
+- The imported HTML control may contain STYLE tags and other HTML controls.
 At the time of this writing, SCRIPT tags are removed by all browsers tested.
 - The core functionality is provided by autoRuns.js/htmlImport() which should be altered for custom functionality by developers.
 - Implemented in HTML and Javascript, no external libraries are required.